calrobertlee/bear-app-mods/README.md

 By typing the trigger text `:blink` in Bear it will auto-generate a footer with a soft reference link and date.

-Currently, there the script returns an extra newline in the outputted text — you must manually delete that new line.
+Currently, the script returns an extra newline in the outputted text — you must manually delete that new line, I haven't found a workaroud.
 Here's a [gif](https://gfycat.com/freeskinnyfairybluebird) of what this looks like.

 Message me if you have any questions!